Petersoj/alpaca-java/README.md

 ```
 The default values for `alpaca.properties` can be found [here](https://github.com/Petersoj/alpaca-java/tree/master/src/main/resources).

-Similarly, set the following properties in a polygon.properties file on the classpath for using the PolygonAPI:
+Similarly, creating a `polygon.properties` file on the classpath of the following format allows you to easily load various properties
+using the `PolygonAPI()` default constructor:
 ```
-#key_id will default to what is set in alpaca.properties
+key_id = <YOUR KEY> (Note that this will default to what is set in alpaca.properties) base_api_url = https://api.polygon.io
-key_id = <INSERT HERE>
-base_api_url = https://api.polygon.io
 web_socket_server_url = wss://alpaca.socket.polygon.io/stocks
 user_agent=a_user_agent